General Information2019-07-09T10:33:21+00:00

 Assemblies

-Syndicate assemblies are held on a regular weekly basis.
-Whole school assemblies are held on Fridays at 2pm in the school hall.
+Whole school assemblies are held on Friday’s at 9am outside if weather is permitting or in the school hall.
 Caregivers are welcome to attend.

 Special assemblies are advised through the school newsletter.